Mohak327/Mohak327/README.md

-### Hi there 👋

 <!--
 **Mohak327/Mohak327** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+Hi 👋, I'm Mohak!
+Mohak327

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Front-end Web Development.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+  (Working my way around component by component)

+🤝 Feel free to contact me to if you want to collaborate on a project or have an idea.
+  (Teamwork makes the dream work!)

+📫 Reach me at jade.parzival@gmail.com

-- ⚡ Fun fact: ...
+⚡ Fun fact: I am obsessed with Marvel and DC Comicverse !🦸‍♂️🦸‍♀️

--->
+Connect with me:
+mohak-s-822422132 i.am.moksh

+Languages and Tools:
+html5 css3 javascript bootstrap react redux firebase sql photoshop